Time-of-Flight Secondary Ion Mass Spectrometry (ToF-SIMS)

 - Cs thermion source and O2 EI source for sputter depth profiling, Zalar-rotation possible

-- C60 EI source for analysis and sputter depth profiling of organic samples
+- Argon cluster ion source for analysis and sputter depth profiling of organic samples

 - Transfer vessel for atmosphere contact free sample transport from glove boxes to the spectrometer